hermangroup/docs/introduction/how-to-buy.rst

-  Registered in Switzerland, Lescovex offers deposits and withdrawals in a wide range of fiat currencies (EUR, USD, CAD, GBP, CHF, SEK, RON) for trading against DASH and other cryptocurrencies.
+  Registered in Switzerland, Lescovex offers deposits and withdrawals in a wide range of fiat currencies (EUR, USD, CAD, GBP, CHF, SEK, RON) for trading against HISTORIA and other cryptocurrencies.
 The platform is designed to assist in the creation of tokens and cryptographic contracts.